 - When adding or removing components or peripherals from the server board, you must remove AC power cord.
 With AC power plugged into the server board, 5-V standby is still present even though the server board is powered off. - This server board supports Intel[®] Xeon[®] Processor E5-2400 product family with a Thermal Design Power (TDP) of up to and including 95 Watts.
-Previous generation Intel[®] Xeon[®] processors are not supported. - You must install processors in order.
-CPU 1 is located near the back edge of the server board and must be populated to operate the board. - The PCIe slot 3 does NOT support the Intel[®] PCIe gen3 ROC modules. - The onboard SATA connectors 0 and 1 are designed to support the ODD or SSD, do NOT connect SATA connector 0 and 1 to the backplane.
+Previous generation Intel[®] Xeon[®] processors are not supported. - The onboard SATA connectors 0 and 1 are designed to support the ODD or SSD, do NOT connect SATA connector 0 and 1 to the backplane.
 The onboard SATA connectors 2-5 are designed to support the backplane. - On the back edge of the server board are EIGHT diagnostic LEDs that display a sequence of amber POST codes during the boot process.
 If the server board hangs during POST, the LEDs display the last POST event run before the hang. - Only Registered DDR3 DIMMs (RDIMMs) and Unbuffered DDR3 DIMMs (UDIMMs) are supported on this server board.
-Mixing of RDIMMs and UDIMMs is not supported. - For the best performance, you should balance the number of DDR3 DIMMs installed across both processor sockets and memory channels.
-For example: a Two-DIMM configuration performs better than a One-DIMM configuration.
-In a Two-DIMM configuration, you should install DIMMs in DIMM sockets A1 and D1.
-A Six-DIMM configuration (DIMM Sockets A1, B1, C1, D1, E1, and F1) performs better than a Three-DIMM configuration (DIMM Sockets A1, B1, and C1). - The Intel[®] RMM4/RMM4 Lite connectors are not compatible with the previous Intel[®] Remote Management Modules - Clear CMOS with the AC power cord plugged in.
+Mixing of RDIMMs and UDIMMs is not supported. - The Intel[®] RMM4/RMM4 Lite connectors are not compatible with the previous Intel[®] Remote Management Modules - Clear CMOS with the AC power cord plugged in.
 Removing AC power before performing the CMOS Clear operation causes the system to automatically power up and immediately power down after the CMOS Clear procedure is followed and AC power is re-applied.
 If this happens, remove the AC power cord, wait 30 seconds, and then reconnect the AC power cord.
-Power up the system and proceed to the <F2> BIOS Setup Utility to reset the desired settings. - Normal BMC functionality is disabled with the Force BMC Update jumper (J1C4) set to the "enabled" position (pins 2-3).
+Power up the system and proceed to the <F2> BIOS Setup Utility to reset the desired settings. - Normal BMC functionality is disabled with the Force BMC Update jumper set to the "enabled" position (pins 2-3).
 You should never run the server with the Force BMC Update jumper set in this position and should only use the jumper in this position when the standard firmware update process fails.
 This jumper must remain in the default (disabled) position (pins 1-2) when the server is running normally. - This server board no longer supports the Rolling BIOS (two BIOS banks).
-It implements the BIOS Recovery mechanism instead. - When performing a normal BIOS update procedure, you must set the BIOS Recovery jumper (J1C5) to its default position (pins 1-2).
+It implements the BIOS Recovery mechanism instead. - When performing a normal BIOS update procedure, you must set the BIOS Recovery jumper to its default position (pins 1-2).